 Dubliners… Think you’ve seen it all?
 Cast your eyes skyward.

 As charming as Dublin’s skyline is, it’s never exactly been noted for its towering buildings.
-Quite the opposite, in fact, with the highest towers in Dublin reaching an average of 60 metres, although planning permission has been granted for ‘The Exo’, a 73m high structure that will sit alongside the 3Arena in Dublin’s Docklands.
+Quite the opposite, in fact, with the highest towers in Dublin reaching an average of 60 metres, although construction is well under way for ‘The Exo‘, a 73m high structure that will sit alongside the 3Arena in Dublin’s Docklands.
 It’s perhaps because of Dublin’s low-rise nature that neither inhabitants nor visitors tend to look up very often.
 There’s also the likelihood that stopping and standing on a city centre street to peruse the vista above eye level is likely to really annoy harried Dubliners.
 By neglecting to investigate what the city’s rooftops have to offer, however, we’re all missing a trick, according to historian and tour guide, Professor Kevin McKenna.

 “If you were to build an occasional stop or walk at a gentler pace, it is easy to become acquainted with Edward Smyth, one of the Georgian era’s great sculptors,” he says.
 “The rooftops of Dublin’s finest buildings; the Four Courts, the Custom House, and the Houses of Parliament (now the Bank of Ireland, on College Green), are all adorned with Smyth’s work.
 There are relics of the British Empire in the form of the royal crest in tympanum on the former Houses of Parliament, while the roof is dominated by a statue of Hibernia, with her harp, flanked by Commerce, and Fidelity.
 Further echoes of empire can be found in the Lions and Unicorns on the Customs House while in the tympanum of this building Britannia and Hibernia embrace while Neptune chases away Famine.
 Edward Smyth’s son John followed his father’s calling and became a sculptor too, and his work can be seen atop the General Post Office, and the Royal College of Surgeons.”